psimatis/hey-AI-command/readme.md

 # hey Command

-A simple tool to run AI models on your terminal.
+A simple tool to run AI models in your terminal.

 ## Installation